raster-foundry/raster-foundry/README.md

 # Raster Foundry

+## Components

+The Raster Foundry application consists of the following components:
+ - Application server (`app-server`) that handles http requests
+ - Application frontend (`app-frontend`) UI for using Raster Foundry
+ - Application tasks (`app-tasks`) that are asynchronous tasks for processing imagery

 ## Getting Started

 A virtual machine is used to encapsulate docker dependencies. `docker-compose` is used within the VM to manage running the application and developing against it.